AI Book Club

 The ChatGPT Revolution by Donna McGeorge

-This is an easy read, and my top recommendation for anyone who is worried they are being left behind in the race to become AI-competent.
-It absolutely does not really cover off the history, the ethics or the more esoteric discussion areas of AI, but it’s useful as hell.
+This is an easy read, and was my top recommendation for anyone who is worried they are being left behind in the race to become AI-competent.
+It absolutely does not really cover off the history, the ethics or the more esoteric discussion areas of AI, but it’s useful as hell for anyone absolutely petrified about AI but feeling very lost.

-The three Ps of crafting the perfect prompt (this one will be irrelevant soon as AI gets better at deciphering our terrible asks),
+• The three Ps of crafting the perfect prompt (this one is fast becoming irrelevant soon as AI gets better at deciphering our terrible asks),

 The Economy of Algorithms by Marek Kowalkiewicz